SPLC complaint in David v. Signal International, LLC

-The Southern Poverty Law Center filed a class action suit on behalf of hundreds of guest workers from India who were lured by false promises of permanent U.S. residency and who each paid tens of thousands of dollars to obtain temporary jobs at Gulf Coast shipyards only to find themselves forced into involuntary servitude and living in overcrowded, guarded labor camps.
+The SPLC filed a class action suit on behalf of hundreds of guest workers from India who were lured by false promises of permanent U.S. residency and who each paid tens of thousands of dollars to obtain temporary jobs at Gulf Coast shipyards only to find themselves forced into involuntary servitude and living in overcrowded, guarded labor camps.

 Several of the workers were illegally detained by company security guards during a pre-dawn raid of their quarters after they began organizing other workers to complain about the abuses.

 Filed in the U.S. District Court for the Eastern District of Louisiana, the complaint claims defendants engaged in forced labor, human trafficking, fraud, racketeering and civil rights violations.
 Signal is a marine and fabrication company with shipyards in Mississippi and Texas.
 It is a subcontractor for several major multinational companies.